 FlowGNN~\cite{FlowGNN} is a modular, dataflow architecture to accelerate various message-passing GNNs on FPGA.
 It utilizes $P_{edge}$ number of Message Passing (MP) Units that compute edge embeddings in parallel, $P_{node}$ number of Node Transformation (NT) Units that apply transformations for node embeddings in parallel, and an adapter that connects to MP Units and NT Units via streaming FIFOs (First-In First-Out) and multicasts data to the correct processing units.

-The architecture also employs optimizations in memory usage.
-It uses double data buffers that switch roles across the GNN layers: if buffer 1 is read and buffer 2 is updated in particular layer, then buffer 2 is read and buffer 1 is updated in subsequent layer, and vice versa.
-The architecture also supports storing graph data in the compressed sparse row (CSR) format, allowing for efficient storage of sparse and irregular graphs.
+The architecture also employs memory usage optimizations.
+It uses double data buffers that switch roles of reading and writing data across GNN layers.
+The architecture also supports storing graph data in compressed sparse row (CSR) format for efficient storage of sparse and irregular graphs.